 Dogs have individual preferences.
 Get to know your dog by offering different types of rewards to see what motivates your dog the most.
-If the behavior does not increase after your reward, then the reward may not be salient/motivating enough (or you need to adjust you're timing).
+If the behaviour does not increase after your reward, then the reward may not be salient/motivating enough (or you need to adjust you're timing).
 Some common options that many dogs find rewarding are:

 Rewards can also be things that directly address a dog's need.
 Two examples: